 The University of Saskatchewan Regina Campus, home to the College of Nursing, is a modern, state-of-the-art facility offering students both undergraduate and graduate programming.

 The University of Saskatchewan Prince Albert Campus, home to the College of Nursing, offers students smaller class sizes and the ability to complete their undergraduate and graduate programs right in Prince Albert.

-To allow more students to learn where they live, the College of Nursing uses a distributed learning approach outside our main campuses to deliver our programs in Île-à-la-Crosse, La Ronge, Yorkton, and Lloydminster.
+To allow more students to learn where they live, the College of Nursing uses a distributed learning approach outside our main campuses to deliver our programs in Île-à-la-Crosse, La Ronge, Yorkton, Lloydminster, and North Battleford.